 The Why of This Event

 North Fayette UMC has been holding an officially timed Georgia Grand Prix race for 12 years.
-Beginning in 2018, the race has a new name: The Aramis Alvarez Memorial 5K.
-We want to share with you the reason for the change by telling you about the man Aramis was and his legacy, which we want to help continue.
+Last year we renamed the event The Aramis Alvarez Memorial 5K.
+We want to share with you, the reason for the change by telling you about the man Aramis was and his legacy, which we want to help continue.

 We believe that loving others as ourselves is the best way to show and grow in our love of God.
 When you meet someone that is walking this road toward perfection in love, you know it.
 They are different because of the way they embrace others.
 You can feel it.
 That is who Aramis Alvarez was and what his legacy is.

 Aramis put his love into action at home, at work, at church, and in Honduras among people in need including an indigenous mountain tribe called the Toulapans.
 His partner in this work was, and continues to be, his wife, Alicia.
-Their dedication to the children, youth and the disabled of Honduras led to their adoption of two wonderful Honduran teenagers.
+Their dedication to children, youth and the disabled of Honduras led to their adoption of two wonderful Honduran teenagers.
 Aramis died in a tragic accident in December 2017, leaving us all with a hole in our heart.
-An excerpt from his obituary reads:
+An excerpt from his obituary reads,

 “Throughout his life, Aramis’ hands were never idle, his mind was unceasingly creative, and his heart was always full.
 His energy, drive, and compassion touched the lives of thousands of people all around the world.
 Family, friends, and the church were just the beginning.
 His life of service was often directed to people he didn’t know and whose gratitude he never expected.
 He leaves behind a legacy of beauty and love that is multiplied by the many whom he inspired to follow his example.”